apache/shardingsphere/docs/document/content/user-manual/shardingsphere-proxy/migration/usage.en.md

 GRANT CREATE, CONNECT ON DATABASE migration_ds_0 TO migration_user;
 ```

-The account also need to have access to the migrated tables and schema, take the t_order table under test schema as an example.
+The account also needs to have access to the migrated tables and schema.
+Take the t_order table under test schema as an example.

 ```sql
 \c migration_ds_0